Hyperzsb/natalia-theme/README.md

 - Group projects and posts by tags in standalone pages.
 - Add more components to the portfolio home page, such as detailed self-introduction, personal experiences, and programming skills.
 - Maybe add a timeline to the posts page.
-- Improve the appearance and behavior of the project detail page.
-Although it is really unsatisfying right now 😵, I have no inspiration to improve it (I am an expert in UI & UX).
-If someone has some good ideas, please tell me!
 - Improve the appearance and behavior of the contact page.
 Maybe add more components to provide more information and contact methods.

 ## User Guide